AgoraIO/OBS/README.md

 * Requirements for using obs-studio for building HQ on windows

-    * Cmake of Windows version
+    * Cmake of Windows version(3.16 and above)

-    * visual studio 2015(also support vs2013 and vs2017)
+    * visual studio 2017/2019

-    * QT 5.9.2(msvc2015, any version QT adjust to visual studio version) if you need UI
+    * QT 5.14.2(msvc2017/2019, any version QT adjust to visual studio version) if you need UI

+    * windows sdk version 10.0.19041.0
 * Version

-    * agora sdk windows version 2.9.0 and above(x86), also support x64.
+    * agora sdk windows version 2.7.1 and above(x86), also support x64.
-    * obs studio 21.1b and above(x86), also support x64.
+    * obs studio 25.0 and above(x86), also support x64.

 * Build project with CMake-gui：